-IT professionals mostly work as part of a team and with other departments or clients.
+IT professionals primarily work as part of a team and with other departments or clients.
 The work of an IT professional typically means solving issues related to business processes using technologies they have learned.
 A database or systems administrator job is one of the more common career choices for IT professionals.
-They focus on getting and implementing technologies with current systems that help meet the goals of the client or employer.
-Students who specialize in a particular area can work in networks, Cloud computing, and security, among others.
+They focus on getting and implementing technologies with current systems that help meet the client’s or employer’s goals.
+Students specializing in a particular area can have an IT career in networks, Cloud computing, and security, among others.

 A computer science major prepares students to work as computer scientists and engineers in tech-driven organizations and environments.
-They learn the basics of coding and software development along with the experience and the certifications to prove their competency.
+They learn computer science principles such as the basics of coding and software development along with the experience and the certifications to prove their competency.
 Along with knowledge of information systems, they are also expected to have SQL and Linux capabilities, systems engineer, Java, and software engineer skills.

 What do computer science professionals do?